rcos/CSCI-4470-OpenSource/Labs/Lab1.md

 g.
 Reflection
+ 1. Pick an Open Source Project that might be interesting to evaluate
  1. Start thinking/finding a problem/project that interests you
  2. Write a paragraph how you are doing this activity.
  3. Add to `lab1.md`